katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 ### List of supported languages

 Chances are your language is already supported by Material for MkDocs.
-Hence, before investing your time and contributing a new translation for your language, ensure that your language is not already supported by checking the [list of supported languages].
+Therefore, before investing your time and contributing a new translation, ensure that your language is not included in the [list of supported languages].

 [:material-earth-plus:&nbsp; Search for your language][Search for your language]{ .md-button .md-button--primary }

   [list of supported languages]: https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/#site-language
   [Search for your language]: https://squidfunk.github.io/mkdocs-material/setup/changing-the-language/#site-language

-Suppose Material for MkDocs already provides support for your language.
-In that case, you can check the completeness of the translations, which are displayed below every language in the list, and update them if needed. _Your language is not on the list of supported languages?_ You can contribute it by opening a new issue and [add a translation] with the help of this guide.
+If your language is already supported, you can review the completeness of the translations, which are displayed below each language in the list.
+If any updates are needed, you can make the necessary changes.

+If your language is not on the list of supported languages, you can contribute by opening a new issue and [adding a translation] with the help of the provided guide.

+Please note that we grouped languages.
+If you would like to add specific linguistic variations for your country, please open a new issue and include your country's flag along with the details.

   [Add a translation]: https://github.com/squidfunk/mkdocs-material/issues/new?assignees=&labels=change+request&template=04-add-a-translation.yml&title=Add+translations+for+...